tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Chile.md

     </transactionResponse>
 </paymentResponse>
 ```

 {{< /tab >}}
 {{< /tabs >}}

 <!--
-## Submit transactions using Khipu
+## Submit Transactions Using Khipu

 Khipu is a payment solution that allows businesses in Chile to accept payments directly from their customers' bank accounts, without the need for credit or debit cards.